Finally, how many efficiencies supercomputers have? And, what do they measure?: A conceptual model of parallelized sequential operation

-The non-parallelizable (i.e. apparently sequential) part of tasks comprises contributions from \gls{HW}, \gls{OS}, \gls{SW} and \gls{PD}, and also some access time is needed for reaching the parallelized system.
+The non-parallelizable (i.e., apparently sequential) part of tasks comprises contributions from \gls{HW}, \gls{OS}, \gls{SW} and \gls{PD}, and also some access time is needed for reaching the parallelized system.
 This separation is rather conceptual than strict, although dedicated measurements can reveal their role, at least approximately.
-Some features can be implemented in either \gls{SW} or \gls{HW}, or shared between them.
+Some features can be implemented in either \gls{SW} or \gls{HW} or shared between them.
 Furthermore, some sequential activities may happen partly parallel with each other.
-Relative weights of these different contributions are very different for different parallelized systems, and even within those cases depend on many specific factors.
-That means, in every single parallelization case, a careful analysis is required. \gls{SW} activity represents what was assumed by Amdahl as the total sequential fraction\footnote{Although some \gls{OS} activity was surely included, Amdahl concluded some 20~\% \gls{SW} fraction, so at that time the other contributions could be neglectedapart from \gls{SW} contribution.
-As shown in Figure~\ref{fig:AmdahlModelAnnotated} and discussed below, for today, this contribution became by several orders of magnitude smaller.
-However, at the same time the number of the cores grew several orders of magnitude larger.}.
+The relative weights of these contributions are very different for different parallelized systems and even, within those cases, depend on many specific factors.
+In every single parallelization case, a careful analysis is required. \gls{SW} activity represents what was assumed and discussed by Amdahl as the total sequential fraction\footnote{Although indeed some \gls{OS} activity was included, Amdahl concluded 20~\% \gls{SW} fraction.
+At that time, the other contributions could be neglected apart from \gls{SW} contribution.
+As shown in Figure~\ref{fig:AmdahlModelAnnotated} and discussed below, today this contribution became by several orders of magnitude smaller.
+However, at the same time, the number of the cores grew several orders of magnitude larger.}.
 Non-determinism of modern \gls{HW} systems~\cite{PerformanceCounter2013}~\textbf{\cite{Molnar:2017:Meas}} also contributes to the non-parallelizable portion of the task: the resulting execution time of parallelly working processing elements is defined by the slowest unit.